 Brissy was the last major stop on my scouting of East Coast cities to eventually (potentially) settle down in for longer than just a couple of weeks.
 Whenever you talk to anyone who lives in Australia they present mixed views of Brisbane.
 Most will say don’t waste your time and others tell you that you’ll love it.
 So I didn’t know what to expect.
-After spending just a couple of days here I also have mixed feelings towards the city.
-It’s not as crowded as Melbourne or Sydney, but it’s bustling and growing so you feel the potential.
-The major negative for me about Brisbane is that there isn’t a beach close by, but they fixed that with creating an urban beach called South Bank.
+After spending just a couple of days here I also have mixed feelings towards the city too.
+It’s not as crowded as Melbourne or Sydney, but it’s bustling and growing so you feel the potential, however something is missing.
+The major negative for me about Brisbane is that there isn’t a beach close by.
+They did try to alleviate that issue with creating an urban beach called South Bank.

 During my full day in Brisbane I took the free ferry (City Hopper) from South Bank to Sydney Street.
 I then walked back making stops along the way (including lunch and a little bit of shopping).
 For lunch I stopped at Felons Brewing Co., this was recommended to me by a group I had met in Byron Bay and it was right on the water.
 I’m so glad that I stopped here and was really impressed with the recommendation.
 It was exactly what I needed before continuing exploring.

 That evening I took a HIIT Australia class.
 I was so excited to finally take one of these classes because I’ve been following the company/founders on Instagram for years.
 For dinner that evening I tried Vietnamese food for the first time at Viet de Lites.